 If you’re still unable to go to the gym, don’t despair.
 It looks like most gyms are going to make it through the crisis.

-To prove it, we compiled some key gym membership statistics that show the fitness industry’s strength.
+To prove it, we compiled some key gym attendance statistics that show the fitness industry’s strength.
 Whether you’re trying to substantiate business decisions about your health club or figure out when the best time to go to the gym is, these stats should help you out.

 Have we got your undivided attention?
 Good!
 Now, let’s get those gains going too.